tamagui/tamagui/next.md

   - also it should make sure to make those props required if they aren't set in styled()

 - v2
+  - breaking:
     - shorthands
       - col => c
       - remove bg/bc confusion
+    - remove suppressHighlighting / margin 0 default from Text
   - web mode: 100% of css coverage or at least allow all valid web props
     - compiler can accummulate them and emit a file?
   - basic plugins system